plone/volto/docs/source/addons/index.md

 !!! warning
     Adding the addon package to the `addons` key is obligatory!
 It allows Volto to treat that package properly and provide it with BabelJS language features.
-It is the equivalent of including a Python egg to the `zcml` section of zc.buildout.
+In Plone terminology, it is like including a Python egg to the `zcml` section of zc.buildout.

 Some addons might choose to allow the Volto project to selectively load some of their configuration, so they may offer additional configuration functions,